Press Your Luck: Whammy! The All-New Press Your Luck

-Press Your Luck (2019–present, ABC)
+2019 revival

-On February 21, 2019, a casting announcement was released by Fremantle for a new version of Press Your Luck advertising opportunities for potential contestants to apply.
-American Broadcasting Company confirmed in early 2019 that the network was partnering with Fremantle to reboot the series, with pre-production on new hour-long episodes of Press Your Luck and Card Sharks already underway and taping slated to begin sometime in the first portion of the year.
+On February 21, 2019, a casting announcement was released by Fremantle for a new version of Press Your Luck, advertising opportunities for potential contestants to apply.
+ABC confirmed in early 2019 that the network was partnering with Fremantle to reboot the series, with pre-production on new hour-long episodes of Press Your Luck and Card Sharks already underway and taping slated to begin sometime in the first portion of the year.
 John Quinn (a producer on Celebrity Name Game) is the executive producer.
 Actress Elizabeth Banks was selected to host.
-Neil Ross is the announcer on the ABC version, in addition to providing the voice of the Whammy.
+Neil Ross was the announcer and the voice of the Whammy for the first four seasons of the ABC version, with Chris Ahearn (also known as the "Money Fairy" on the current version of Let's Make a Deal) assuming both roles beginning in season five, while the Whammy animations featuring Ross continue to be used.

 The series premiered on June 12, 2019 following an early premiere the day before.
 The first season featured eight weekly hour-long episodes.
+ABC confirmed in mid-2023 that, despite the 2023 Writers Guild of America strike, the show's fifth season would premiere in late 2023 as intended.
+A sixth season was announced in May 2024, which premiered on July 18.
+On April 30, 2025, it was announced that new episodes from the sixth season would premiere on July 10, 2025.

 International versions

 Since its inception, Press Your Luck has also been adapted internationally.
-An Australian version, with Ian Turpie as host and John Deeks as announcer, on Seven Network from 1987 to 1988.
+An Australian version, with Ian Turpie as host and John Deeks as announcer, aired on Seven Network from 1987 to 1988.
 Grundy Worldwide packaged this version, with Bill Mason as executive producer.
 A German version entitled Glück am Drücker ("Good Luck on the Trigger") aired on RTLplus in 1992 with Al Munteanu as host.
 It had an animated vulture named "Raffi" steal cash and prizes from contestants instead of Whammys.
 Another remake, Drück Dein Glück ("Push Your Luck"), aired daily in 1999 on RTL II with Guido Kellerman as host; this show's mascot was an animated shark.
-In the United Kingdom, an ITV version ran for two seasons from June 6, 1991 to September 20, 1992 on ITV in the HTV West region, with Paul Coia as host.
-The show was canceled following the second season due to budget cuts that resulted from the ITV franchise auctions of 1991, as well as lower ratings figures.
+In the United Kingdom, an ITV version ran in the HTV West region, with Paul Coia as host.
 Whammy!
 The All-New Press Your Luck was also adapted in the Philippines as Whammy!
 Push Your Luck on GMA Network from 2007 to 2008.
 It was hosted by Paolo Bediones and Rufa Mae Quinto.